segmentio/analytics-react-native/packages/plugins/plugin-appsflyer/README.md

 In your code where you initialize the analytics client call the `.add(plugin)` method with an `AppsflyerPlugin` instance.

-You can provide [additional options](https://github.com/AppsFlyerSDK/appsflyer-react-native-plugin#--initializing-the-sdk) when constructing the plugin.
-These will be passed to `appsFlyer.initSdk()`.

 ```ts
 // app.js